-For quick initial sketches I love using just ordinary pencil.
-But I also use black ink, watercolours or coloured pencils.
-Most of my work starts by traditional drawing, then I colorize it digitally, or other way around.
+For quick initial sketches, I love using just an ordinary pencil.
+But I also use black ink, watercolors or colored pencils.
+Most of my work starts with traditional drawing, then I colorize it digitally, or another way around.
 I like to experiment with different techniques, sometimes even adding special adornments to turn it into a real piece of art.

 What is the process of creation?
 How do your pieces come together?
 How long does it take to create the final image?

 It depends on a particular project.
 Sometimes I can finish an illustration in a few hours, sometimes it’s a very slow process of many tweaks and edits that may take several days to finish.
 I like my illustrations to look effortlessly perfect, which usually takes a lot of time and a lot of drawing.

 What is your approach to color?
 Do you follow any color scheme?

 Not really, I just follow my instincts.
 I love to use bright, feminine shades, and anything pink-ish is a go!